FAQ Smartroad Gotland

 The energy transfer is not affected by snow and ice.
-This has been verified in lab environment and will be verified in the project in real life conditions during the following winters.
+This has been verified in lab environment and in real life conditions during tin the project.

-The ambition is that the test on Gotland will be completed by tests in the northern part of Sweden, in even harder winter conditions.
+The ambition is that the test on Gotland will be completed by tests in the northern part of Sweden, in arctic conditions.

 Is the road dangerous?

 The road only activates when a licensed vehicle passes over the coils under the pavement.
 Otherwise the technology is completely passive and will never transfer energy or radiation to unlicensed vehicles, humans or animals passing by.
 A solid safety work has been done in advance to identify safety routines and energy transfer control, and to make sure that the technology is safe for humans or the environment.